-Water is a mystery of changing patterns, energy, light and reflective surfaces that continues to capture my imagination.
-The translucency and visual depth created by light, plays a vital role in this illusive imagery.
+Water is a mystery of illusive elements of transformation, energy and light that stimulates my imagination.
+The translucency, reflection and visual depth, created by the changing light and surrounding landscape, play a vital role in my creative process.

-My focus, recently, is the reflected trace elements and the fragmented images that spontaneously appear in various forms on fluid motion.
-Intriguing linear features appear juxtaposing surface wave patterns.
+While I focus on these reflected trace elements and the fragmented imagery that spontaneously appear in various forms on fluid motion; I am intrigued by other opposing linear features that juxtapose the surface wave patterns.

-Roslyn’s portrait commissions display a unique understanding of her subjects and she has many works held in corporate and private collections in Canada, U.S. and Britain.
+Roslyn’s portrait and painting commissions display a unique understanding of her subjects and she has work in corporate and private collections in Canada, U.S. and Britain.